larikkai/PHoF/documentation/user_instructions.md

 ### Join or leave event

 As sign up user you can you can join into a game or tournament.
-Browse games or tournaments, if you are qualifed to join, join button is visible.
-If you are joined to a event and it is not confirmed you can leave the event.
+Browse games or tournaments, if you are qualified to join, join button is visible.
+If you are joined to an event and it is not confirmed, you can leave the event.
 After event is confirmed you cannot leave.

-## Usertypes
+## User types

 The upper type contains, in addition to its own rights, all the rights of the lower types.
 User can manage the app on admin page, admin bar is only visible if user type is admin or above.